 Penguin Kids: @PenguinKids is holding IG Live Story Time at 11 AM EST every weekday.
 Free to view.

 Melissa & Doug: Free ABC lettering and coloring printables.
 Free to use.

 Parenting tools and resources

 All Kids Network: Offer FREE educational resources, worksheets, writing prompts, themed coloring pages, craft and snack ideas for parents, teachers & caregivers.
 Free to use.

-We hope this list provides a little relief or tiny escape for you and your little ones during the next couple of weeks.
+We hope this list provides a little relief or a tiny escape for you and your little ones during the next couple of weeks.
 More importantly, these times are for doing whatever you need to do to make this new daily situation work for your family.
 Let’s strive for structure and flexibility.
-Don’t feel guilty for not staying on schedule, allowing extra screen time or not being on top of academics.
+Don’t feel guilty for not staying on schedule, allowing extra screen time, or not being on top of academics.
 As long as you and your family are safe, you are doing a great job!